guligo/tipspromenad/README.md

 ## Info

-This repository contains server-side code for project called Tipspromenad.nu whose main goal was to digitalize traditional Swedish game called tipspromenad.
-The idea never really saw the light of day, however to give bit of meaning to the work that has been done, team decided to make server-side code open source.
+Repository contains server-side code for project called tipspromenad.nu whose main goal was to digitalize traditional Swedish game called tipspromenad.
+The idea never really saw the light of day, however to give more meaning to the work that has been done, team decided to make server-side part of project open source.

 + [Tipspromenad on Twitter](http://www.twitter.com/tipspromenad)
 + [Tipspromenad on Facebook](http://www.facebook.com/tipspromenad)

 ## Instructions

-Tipspromenad requires at least Oracle JDK 7, Tomcat 7, MySQL server 5 during run-time and Maven 3 for build-time activities.
+Tipspromenad requires at least Oracle JDK 7, Tomcat 7, MySQL server 5 during run-time and Maven 3 for building the source code.
 Clone this repository, set-up technologies mentioned above and execute command below.

 ```
 mvn clean package cargo:run \